 The most widespread and all the same easily configurable way to connect to ISP service is the IPoE (Internet Protocol over Ethernet) connection method, also referred to sometimes as a 'dedicated or leased line connection'.

 This method does not suppose a login and password authentication to access the Internet.
-All you need to do is connect the ISP cable to port 0 of the Internet Center.
+All you need to do is connect the ISP cable to port 0 of the router.
 After that, any home devices connected to its Wi-Fi network or to one of the rest Ethernet ports should be able to access the Internet.
 As per that, no additional configuration is required.

 In some case, however, your ISP would assign a static public or private IP address for you, and this must then be specified in your router' Internet Service Provider settings.
 To accomplish that, go to the 'Wired' page of the Keenetic's web menu.
 In the IP and DNS Settings section, set the IP Configuration to Manual.